ethersphere/bee-docs/docs/access-the-swarm/upload-and-download.md

 Once your file is uploaded into Swarm, it can be retrieved with a simple HTTP GET request.

-Substitute the *hash* in the last part of the url to be the reference to your own data.
+Substitute the *hash* in the last part of the URL with the reference to your own data.

 ```bash
 curl -OJ http://localhost:1633/bzz/042d4fe94b946e2cb51196a8c136b8cc335156525bf1ad7e86356c2402291dd4